erikdelange/EXIN-Test-Suite-Management/README.md

 *Main window with test results visible and context menu activated in file tree*

 ![Script and Result Dialog](/dialog.png)
-*Script and detail dialog with context menu activated for tabbar in script edit dialog*
+*Script and detail dialog with context menu activated for tab-bar in script edit dialog*

 ##### Software Architecture
 The program is started by running *main.py* which opens the main window.
 Every window or dialog is a separate module